 Here’s a classic and classy Christmas dining room display to get you started.

-This dining room is all dolled up for springtime with a checked miniature tablecloth, a box of faux colorful blooms, and pastel plates.
+This dining room is all dolled up for springtime with a floral miniature tablecloth, some olorful faux blooms, and pastel plates.

 As autumn arrives, a display such as this one is quite impactful.
-It’s got overtones of Thanksgiving, but it’s also appropriate enough that you can set it up in September and leave it until you begin the Christmas decorating.
+It’s got overtones of Thanksgiving, but it’s also appropriate enough to set it up in September and leave it until you begin the Christmas decorating.

 As A Place for Houseplants Or Flowers

 If you have a green thumb, you can display your newest plant obsessions on your unused dining room table.
-The same goes for flowers, which can really take a springtime display over the top.
+The same goes for flowers, which can really elevate a springtime display.

-A large array of stunning flowers in a decorative vase don’t even require a tablecloth.
-They look perfect on a plain wooden table, as you can see above.
+A large array of stunning flowers in a decorative vase doesn’t require a tablecloth.
+They look perfect on a plain wooden table, as seen above.

 You could also opt for a whole-table floral display, which ensures you need no other decorations on your dining room table.

-If you’re allergic to flowers/plants or you live with someone who is, going artificial is a great idea.
+If you’re allergic to flowers or plants or you live with someone who is, artificial plants are a great idea.
 You never have to worry about watering, and the plants will never die on you!

 What Should You Put In The Center Of A Dining Room Table?

-Any of the decor we talked about in the last section makes a great accent piece for the center of your unused dining room table.
-If you need a few more ideas, allow us to share some.
+Any of the decor we discussed in the last section makes a great accent piece for the center of your unused dining room table.
+If you need more ideas, let us share some.

 Pendant Lighting